zhangchengchuan/tp-1/docs/UserGuide.md

 #### <font color="#22a6b3">Find a module by keyword:</font> `findMod`
-Finds all modules whose names contain any of the given keywords.
+Finds all modules whose names contain any of the specified keywords.

 Format: `findMod KEYWORD [MORE_KEYWORDS]`